fmrl/flutterbye/README.md

 the first of these operation, however, is known as a *side-effect* and this kind of function is sometimes known as a *procedure* because of the side-effect's presence. the property of being a procedure is understandably transitive.

-often, people from the functional programming community will make a claim that functional programs are free of side-effects. this is misleading at best. computer programs do nothing without side-effects-- the illusion of a die rolling does not function without a model of entropy. instead, when we separate side-effects from total functions, we say that the computation is *isolated* from any side-effects, but side-effects do not magically cease to exist because we find it inconvenient to find the words for them.
+often, people from the functional programming community will make a claim that "pure" functional programs are free of side-effects. this is misleading at best. computer programs do nothing without side-effects-- the illusion of a die rolling does not function without a model of entropy. instead, when we separate side-effects from total functions, we say that the computation is *isolated* from any side-effects, but side-effects do not magically cease to exist because we find it inconvenient to find the words for them.

-the functional programming community, however unaware of themselves they seem to be with statements declaring the non-existence of side-effects, have undergone a deeply beautiful effort to work out how to explicitly reason about side-effects and isolate them from computation. consider an idealized version of [erlang]: islands of state with event handlers, represented by total functions transforming an incoming message and the island's state into a list of outgoing messages and a state to succeed the input state. in this idealized model of erlang, the primitive used to express side-effects is the message. surely, erlang's proposition is that *side-effects are a model of communication with stateful entities* and that *this communication is the connective tissue between computations, represented by total functions*. [haskell], a more influential programming language, is better at isolating and specifying side-effects than the reality of erlang's programming model, but the primitive haskell uses for side-effects, the monad, is famous for being an elusive concept to grasp.
+the functional programming community, however unaware of themselves they seem to be with statements declaring the non-existence of side-effects, have undergone a deeply beautiful effort to work out how to explicitly reason about side-effects and isolate them from computation. consider an idealized version of [erlang]: islands of device interfaces and state with event handlers, represented by total functions transforming an incoming message and the island's state into a list of outgoing messages and a state to succeed the input state. in this idealized model of erlang, the primitive used to express side-effects is the message. surely, erlang's proposition is that *side-effects are a model of communication with stateful entities* and that *this communication is the connective tissue between computations, represented by total functions*. [haskell], a more influential programming language, is better at isolating and specifying side-effects than the reality of erlang's programming model, but the primitive haskell uses for side-effects, the monad, is famous for being an elusive concept to grasp.

 furthermore, unlike haskell, erlang's model plainly communicates why it is useful for side-effects to be isolated from computation. the islands of state and computation are  ordered and deterministic. they float in a sea of chaos-- a series of events whose order is not fully determined. in fact, absent specific knowledge about the protocol, we cannot determine the ordering of these side-effects, nor the order in which any total functions would be evaluated. we have, therefore, uncovered a compelling model that shows that communicaton between stateful entities, when it is yet-to-be-observed, necessarily flows within a medium of what we have come to know as concurrency.

+### models

+having divided programs into two categories: deterministic computation and non-deterministic communication, we can readily match the first category with the total function definitions in a verified language. how do we express non-deterministic communication?

+like abstract class definitions, abstract specifications in verified languages aren't intended to directly used to generate code. unlike abstract class definitions, they often involve a programming primitive that has no parallel in traditional programming models: *models*.

+models are often used to express something that in vital to reasoning about the behavior of a program but doesn't end up reflected in code generated from the specification. there must be agreement amongst people regarding what the model represents and how the specification interacts with it. [ironfleet], for example, uses a somewhat literal model of the network to assist in reasoning about a distributed system. it's literalness aids in convincing those seeking to understand ironfleet's proof strategy that the strategy is sound.

+models need not be literal, however; they can be metaphorical. metaphorical models require more thought to both concieve and understand and for this reason, unlike literal models, metaphorical models are best kept as simple as possible.

 development status
 ------------------